venveo/craft3-mix/README.md

-# Use Laravel Elixir (or any rev-manifest) with Craft CMS
+# Use Laravel Mix (or any rev-manifest) with Craft CMS

 You can already use Laravel Mix (Formerly Elixir) with Craft.
 It's rather straight forward.
 In fact, Matt Stauffer has an [excellent write up on using Elixir on his company blog](http://blog.tighten.co/setting-up-your-first-vuejs-site-using-laravel-elixir-and-vueify?utm_source=github.com/venveo/craft-elixir).